Google Analytics tags

 Also, there are services that rechrome plastic parts that can produce a mirror-like OE finish.

 I hear all sorts of discussions about needing a larger fuse for the 35W HID bulbs because the system is supposedly hard on the existing power switches during initial loading to ignite the bulbs.
-I did not choose to address this issue in my installation because in my understanding switch wear comes from the spark as the result of the transition to open (off) not transition to close (on).
-In other words, a switch can withstand a lot more load on close than open.
-When the plasma-based lights are turned from on to off they are lit and warm so the load and therefore the stress on the switch is lower than with the original 55 Watt H1 halogen incandescent lamps.
-It seems to me that this lower demand should render the need for a more robust powering circuit moot.
+I did not choose to address this issue in my installation because, in my understanding, switch wear comes from the spark during the transition to open (off), not during the transition to close (on).
+In other words, a switch can withstand a lot more load on close than on open.
+When the plasma-based lights are turned from on to off, they are lit and warm, so the load and therefore the stress on the switch is lower than with the original 55-watt H1 halogen incandescent lamps.
+This lower demand should render the need for a more robust powering circuit moot.
 (7/10/2021) -- Now that the aftermarket xenon bulbs have been in my daily driver for 13 years, I have not experienced any reliability problems with the headlights.

 Special care should be used when aiming the headlights after the installation.
 I used the USA DOT aiming procedure that can be found on several websites.
-When I did this I found that oncoming cars would flash me thinking my headlights are on hi-beam.
-Blinding opposing traffic probably cancels out any safety advantage of having brighter daylight color bulbs.
-I lowered the aim of my headlights slightly below the DOT specification and other drivers stopped flashing me.
+When I did this, I found that oncoming cars would flash me, thinking my headlights were on high beam.
+Blinding opposing traffic probably cancels out any safety advantage of brighter daylight-color bulbs.
+I lowered the aim of my headlights slightly below the DOT specification, and other drivers stopped flashing me.
 Here is a page that discusses aiming headlights once an HID kit has been installed.

 Here are the gotchas on this job.

-1) Regardless of the brand many times HID bulbs/ballasts kits are Dead On Arrival (DOA) out of the box and so should be powered up and bench-tested and proven to function before you install the components in your car.
+1) Regardless of the brand, many times HID bulbs/ballast kits are Dead On Arrival (DOA) out of the box, and so should be powered up, bench-tested, and proven to function before you install the components in your car.

-2) The way HID lamps work is a very short 18,000 to 35,000-Volt spike (trigger) is sent to the bulb that causes the gas in the bulb to form a plasma and ignite.
-Then the supplied voltage drops back down to 85 Volts or so that sustaining the plasma state.
-For this reason, bulbs may not ignite reliably if there are any electrical grounding leak issues on the bulb or its feed wires that diminish the initial pulse.
-This means any dust, dirt, or moisture that may be inside the headlight pod should be cleaned out before installing the bulbs.
-Also, brand new bulbs will sometimes not light off on powering up every time so cycle the headlight switch again to light them off and run your headlights for a short burn-in period to season them before concluding something is wrong with your set-up.
+2) The way HID lamps work is that a very short 18,000 to 35,000-volt spike (trigger) is sent to the bulb that causes the gas in the bulb to form a plasma and ignite.
+Then the supplied voltage drops back down to 85 Volts, sustaining the plasma state.
+For this reason, bulbs may not ignite reliably if any electrical grounding leak issues on the bulb or its feed wires diminish the initial pulse.
+This means any dust, dirt, or moisture inside the headlight pod should be cleaned out before installing the bulbs.
+Also, brand new bulbs will sometimes not light up on powering up every time, so cycle the headlight switch again to light them off and run your headlights for a short burn-in period to season them before concluding that something is wrong with your setup.

-3) The xenon bulbs that come with the HID kits sometimes have a slightly oversized glass envelop diameter making it difficult to slide easily into the bulb socket.
+3) The H-1 compatible xenon bulbs that come with the HID kits sometimes have a slightly oversized glass envelope diameter, making it difficult to slide easily into the bulb socket.
 I had this issue and just reamed out the socket diameter very slightly with a mini-grinder to allow the bulb to fit.

 Dremel Mini-Grinder

-This doesn't damage the socket or cause it to become incompatible with an original H-1 Halogen bulb or its HID replacement.
+This doesn't damage the socket or make it incompatible with an original H-1 Halogen bulb or its HID replacement.
 Some have suggested that this issue may only appear with earlier production cars.
-If you do end up reaming out the socket some suggest holding the lamp pod with the pod housing back facing down so any debris created from reaming falls out of the fixture rather than into it.
+If you do end up reaming out the socket, some suggest holding the lamp pod with the pod housing back facing down so any debris created from reaming falls out of the fixture rather than into it.
 In any event, be sure to vacuum up the dust & debris it creates to avoid it from interfering with the bulb's ignition.

-4) Getting the headlight pod back in and the electrical plug lined up can be a bit of a trick.
-By spraying some Teflon or Silicone lube on the headlight pod's mounting tracks the pods should slide right in.
-Also, rub some of the lube with your fingertip around the edges of the electrical socket to help it in fully seating as well.
+4) Getting the headlight pod back in and the electrical plug lined up can be tricky.
+Spray some Teflon or Silicone lube on the headlight pod's mounting tracks, and the pods should slide right in.
+Also, rub some of the lube with your fingertip around the edges of the electrical socket to help it fully seat.

 No comments: